 We see that the P5 type of PGM is packed (without delimiters) so there is a single byte for each pixel.
 This is also called the raw data format.
 The size of this file is 65,576 bytes.
 The P2 type of PGM uses a byte for each numerical symbol (digit) and therefore requires three bytes for each number greater than 99 and also uses a space character after each pixel value.
 Thus the file is nearly four times as large.
 This P2 file is 245,724 bytes.
-However, humans can read the P2 type of PGM file, whereas they can not read the ASCII characters of the packed bytes, which can appear different in different editors (characters 128 to 255).
+However, humans can read the P2 type of PGM file, whereas they can not read the characters of the packed bytes, which can appear different in different editors (characters 128 to 255).
 Appendix 1.A gives the ASCII code.

-To access the data in either type of PGM file, we read the first three lines, set the number of columns and rows, and then read the rows into a data structure.
-Then we can process this data and write the new pixel values out to a new PGM file.
+To access the data in either type of PGM file, we read the first three lines, set the the number of columns and rows, and then read the rows into a data structure.
+Then we can process this raw data and write the new pixel values out to a new PGM file.
+We do this this when we write programs to process the data.
+Matlab converts images to raw standardized (0 to 1) data for processing.